apua/colorprint/README.rst

 About the command:

-- :Q: I think the command name "colorprint" is too long, and I don`t like set color every time....
+- :Q: I think the command name "colorprint" is too long, and the parameters are too flexible.
-  :A: There should be :code:`alias` command or feature in your shell.
-Use it.

-- :Q: The parameters are too flexible.
+      I don`t like set color every time.
 I only have few use cases.
-  :A: Please consider :code:`function` feature in your shell.
+  :A: You can use shell features.
+Refer to `Customize command`_.

 About customizing color:

-- :Q: I am not sure if my customization works or not.
-  :A: Use the command :code:`colorprint --show-names` to test it.

 - :Q: Why not provide a configuration file like :code:`~/.colorprint`?
   :A: *Flat is better than nested*, there is no need to write it in specified file since it is just used for defining colors.